lmfit/uncertainties/doc/index.rst

 Installation and update
 =======================

-The uncertainties package may be automatically downloaded and installed (or updated) with
+The :mod:`uncertainties` package may be automatically downloaded and installed (or updated) with

 .. code-block:: sh